splunk/observability-workshop/docs/victorops/detector/index.md

 Switch back to your shell session connected to the VM you created in the **Getting Started/Create a Test Environment** module, all of the following commands will be executed within this instance:

 Past the three commands from your variables document into the shell session of your VM.

-### 2.2 Create a Routing Key variable

-Next you need to generate a variable for your Routing Key.
-As this uses the first part of the hostname from the VM you simply need to run the following command to create it:

-=== "Shell Command"

-    ```bash
-    export ROUTINGKEY=${INSTANCE:0:4}_PRI
-    ```

----

 ## 3. Initialize and apply Terraform